PKU-DAIR/SGL/Awesome-GNN-Tricks.md

 - **Label embedding and propagation**

   - Used in node prediction task.
-Get matrix $\hat Y$ through label propagation on training set labels.
-Apply linear transformation to $\hat Y$ and add the result to the original features to create the new features
+Get matrix $ \hat Y $ through label propagation on training set labels.
+Apply linear transformation to $ \hat Y $ and add the result to the original features to create the new features
     $$
     \begin{aligned}
     \hat Y &= A^k Y_{\rm train}\\